 Revision surgery has been necessary for medical devices used for hernia surgery by several manufacturers.

 These specific mesh manufacturers have been associated with lawsuits claiming revision surgery and severe hernia mesh complications .

 - Atrium: Atrium is the largest hernia mesh manufacturer.
 Their C-QUR mesh product has been linked to several FDA recalls and personal injury hernia mesh lawsuits.

-- Bard: Bard has several hernia mesh implant products known to be defective and have undergone FDA recalls.
+- Bard: Bard has several hernia mesh implant products known to be defective and has undergone FDA recalls.

 - Covidien: Covidien's Parietex mesh product is known to have serious complications and has undergone several FDA recalls and lawsuits.

 - Ethicon: Ethicon is a part of Johnson and Johnson and has been a part of several class action lawsuits due to their Physiomesh implant.